+This code renders the site, uses the dir_ls() function from the fs package to identify all files in the docs directory, and then uploads these files to Dropbox.
+Now you can run your entire file to generate and upload your website in one go.

+Using GitHub Pages

-The most complicated yet most powerful solution is to use GitHub Pages (or a similar static hosting service).
-The idea is that, each time you commit your code to GitHub (or a similar service for posting code online), it deploys to URL you have set up.
+The more complicated yet powerful solution is to use a static hosting service like GitHub Pages.
+This service deploys the website to a URL you’ve set up each time you commit your code to GitHub.
 Learning to use GitHub is an investment (the book Happy Git and GitHub for the useR by Jenny Bryan is a great resource), but being able to host your website for free makes it worth the time and effort.

 Here’s how GitHub Pages works.
-Most of the time, when you look at a file on GitHub, you see its underlying source code.
-If you look at an HTML file, you see the HTML code.
-GitHub Pages, on the other hand, doesn’t show you the code of HTML files; it shows you the rendered HTML files.
-This is what we want when we create a website.
+Most of the time, when you look at a file on GitHub, you see its underlying source code. so if you looked at an HTML file, you’d see the HTML code.
+GitHub Pages, on the other hand, shows you the rendered HTML files.
 To host your website on GitHub Pages, you’ll need to first push your code to GitHub.
-Once you have a repository set up there, you’ll go to it, then go to the Settings tab.
-From there, what you see should look like Figure 9-17.
+Once you have a repository set up there, go to it, then go to the Settings tab, which should look like Figure 8-12.

 [F09017.png]